BlueNetCat/BlueNetCatAccio4.github.io/geoportal/README.md

 - ACA (Agència Catalana d'Aigües): the data can be accessed in their website: http://aca.gencat.cat/ca/laigua/consulta-de-dades/dades-obertes/dades-obertes-temps-real/.
 The data can be seen in their visualizer: http://aca-web.gencat.cat/aetr/vishid.
 Even rain in real-time can be seen there.

 ## Human activities
+EMODnet is a great source to find information about human activities.
+From the visualizer (https://www.emodnet-humanactivities.eu/view-data.php) the data can be found and downloaded.
+Additionally, for each dataset there is a contact email for each country, thus the original source can be contacted.

 ### Aquaculture

 ### [Discharge points of urban treatment plants](data/discharge_urban_treatment_plants.geojson)
-This dataset has been reduced to points that are near the coast.
-It is limited to the Spanish Mediterranean coast.
-I still don't know if there is any information available related to each point.
-Also, is this related to marine outfalls (emissaris submarins)?
+There is some disparity between the data from EMODnet and MITECO.
+The [data from EMODnet](data/discharge_urban_treatment_plants_EMODnet.geojson) is more complete (more points), but some of the discharge points are in the coast seem to be missing in comparison to the MITECO dataset.
+Only the discharge points close to the coast have been kept.
+Question: is this related to marine outfalls (emissaris submarins)?

+### [Drainage]
+Drainage information in the MITECO (Spanish Goverment) was not found.

 ## Cartography
 ### [National Parks](data/national_parks.geojson)